Mglt-b/SW-WikiFandom-data-parser/readme.md

 ... etc.
 ```

+In db.txt, there is all result (monster, attribute).

 ## Respect for the Website

 To be respectful to the website and to avoid overloading its server, the script introduces a one-second delay between each image download.